dstufft/interoperability-peps/pep-xxxx-build-pipeline.rst

 from either a sdist or a arbitrary directory that distutils/setuptools is being used.

-An implicit, hard dependecy on distutils/setuptools has been problematic for a number of reasons:
+An implicit, hard dependecy on distutils/setuptools is problematic for a number of reasons:

 * The needs of a simple, pure python project are vastly different than the needs of a complex project like Numpy which needs to build against several